English ED visa course

 Yes.
 GEOS supports ED visa applications both from inside Thailand and through Thai embassies or consulates abroad.

-We have a 99% success rate for ED visa approvals.
-If your application is declined by the Ministry of Education, we offer a 100% refund — no questions asked.
+We have a 100% success rate for ED visa approvals.
+However, if your application is declined by the Ministry of Education, we offer a 100% refund — no questions asked.
 However, we do not offer refunds for rejections made by Thai Immigration after the MOE has approved your paperwork.

 It is not required, but we recommend basic travel or medical insurance during your stay.
 Here’s our guide to the top health insurance companies in Thailand to help you compare your options.